Send email for updates

 Anxiety-sensitivity Fear of anxiety-related bodily sensations due to beliefs that such sensations will lead to catastrophic outcomes, for which substance use can represent a form of self-medication;

 Impulsivity An inability to restrain seeking gratification in the presence of immediate rewards (such as the feelings available through substance use) despite longer term negative consequences; and

 Sensation-seeking Desire for intense and novel experiences, which can be expressed as a desire to 'get high' through drugtaking or heavy drinking.

-Preventure interventions have been found to prevent the onset and escalation of drug use over the following two years, but so far only as delivered by skilled research therapists.
+The precursor to the Adventure Trial was the Preventure Trial.
+This found that the personality-targeted intervention could prevent the onset and escalation of drug use over the subsequent two years, but when delivered by skilled research therapists.
 The featured study tested whether school staff, with moderate levels of training and expertise and competing responsibilities, could be trained to effectively deliver this unfamiliar interactive, small group intervention.
 Another issue was whether pupils would be open with adults who may hold disciplinary positions.
 On the other hand, it was possible that the teachers' familiarity with their pupils would aid participation, and provide a platform for later addressing individual problems.

 Over 8 in 10 of the school staff members in the study completed training and supervision and qualified to facilitate the intervention.
 Each conducted on average six intervention sessions.
 Researchers observed at least one session by each facilitator.
 They judged that two thirds of the sessions had covered most of the core components of the intervention, and that two thirds also had been delivered in ways which embodied the required counselling skills of listening, enabling, involving the entire group, and being inquisitive and empathic.
 Facilitators themselves were all rated as at least satisfactory as cognitive therapists.